nikaro/zabbixmon/README.md

 # ZabbixMon

 CLI application to show currents alerts on Zabbix.
-Like [Nagstamon](https://nagstamon.de) but for Zabbix and in your terminal.
+Like [Nagstamon](https://nagstamon.de) in your terminal but for Zabbix only.

 ## Installation